AI-Assisted Scientific Assessment: A Case Study on Climate Change: Results

-\textbf{F1 Score (Alignment)} \\ F1, the harmonic mean of Precision and Recall, summarizes the overall quality of the \emph{thematic alignment} from the perspective of both versions.
+\textbf{Intervention:} Similarly to ROUGE, \emph{Intervention}, is a recall-oriented metric.
+It measures the amount of reference content that is new human work, with no thematic correspondence to the AI draft:

+Together, Retention and Intervention characterize the two complementary dimensions of human-AI co-authoring: the \emph{utility} of the AI draft (high Retention is better) and the extent of additional expert \emph{effort} beyond it (low Intervention is better).
+We view these metrics as an incremental, stepping-stone proposal.
+Exploring richer measures for conceptual influence, different forms of logical and rhetorical elaboration are important directions for future work.

 To compute the sentence alignment between versions, we used Gemini.
-This is a simple task for LLMs that can be solved effectively by leveraging self-attention, thus considering all possible cross-version and intra-version dependencies.
-We inspected all results manually and found them correct.
+Sentence segmentation for well-edited formal text is an easy task for most languages, including English.
+Sentence alignment is also a deliberately simple task for this data, for which simple methods can be expected to perform well, minimizing the risk of bias.
+This is true particularly for LLMs that can effectively leverage self-attention, thus considering all possible cross-version and intra-version dependencies.
+One of the authors manually inspected 100\% of the aligned pairs and unaligned segments and did not find mistakes.
 Figure~\ref{fig:alignment} plots the output of the alignment process.

-The following example demonstrates how aligned (retained) content can be substantially expanded:
+As an additional validation, we implemented an independent open-source fully reproducible baseline, see Appendix \ref{sect:retention_baseline}, using sentence embeddings and cosine similarity for alignment.
+The directional findings of this baseline, see Figure \ref{fig:retention_intervention_baseline}, are consistent with the LLM-based method, confirming high AI content retention and substantial expert intervention.
+The following example demonstrates how aligned (retained) sentences can be further elaborated by the scientists:

 \textbf{Draft:} "3.
 Theory: Refine the theoretical application of Early Warning Signals to stochastic climate data to reduce false positives and negatives [24], [18]."

 \textbf{Final:} "3.
 Theory: Move beyond purely statistical Early Warning Signals, which are prone to false positives [47], by developing and monitoring physics-based indicators, such as the freshwater transport at the southern boundary of the Atlantic [49], [66]."